GuidanceMantras/GuidanceMantras/README.md

 ### Electronics
 - Any electronics objects such as car, phones, headphones and so on lose their value as days goes
 - So be realisitic when buying electronics objects
+- Value of first hand electronics goes down as the days go.
+For an example, The same phone costs less in 2023 than in 2022.

 ### Ethics
 - Please teach your kids to respect elders
 - Please teach your kids to know the value of honesty, trust